Anle3/effStat_course/README.md

 ```
 [renv tutorial](https://rstudio.github.io/renv/articles/renv.html)

-## Data location
+## Model location

-**./Data** folder
+**./ML** folder

-Demo_data_tte.qs is the actual file containing the simulated data.
-The other files were generated through knitting RMD and are used to save knitting time
+htune_demo.qs is the actual file containing the RF ML model that has been generated for the first demo.

 ## Location of the .RMD file

-The script needed to run the package are in the following folder
+The script needed to run the first demo is:

-**./Demo**

--Demo_simulated_tte.Rmd, the actual .Rmd file
+-demo.Rmd, the actual .Rmd file

--Demo_simulated_tte.html the output fom rendering the .Rmd
+-demo.html the output fom rendering the .Rmd

 ## Rendering Output

 There are two ways to render an R Markdown document.
 If you are using RStudio, then the “Knit” button (Ctrl+Shift+K) will render the document.

 # Troubleshooting

-If any questions feel free to contact
+If any questions feel free to contact:

+- Sandra Gonzalez Maldonado: <sandra.gonzalez_maldonado@boehringer-ingelheim.com>

+- Eliana Garcia Cossio: <eliana.garciacossio@bayer.com>

 - Antigoni Elefsinioti: <antigoni.elefsinioti@bayer.com>

-- Eliana Garcia Cossio: <eliana.garciacossio@bayer.com>